 The dog days of Summer are fast approaching.
 In many parts of our beautiful country sweltering temperatures can bring on the craving for a cool refreshing treat.
-A simple icy fruit cocktail such as a citrus spiked Granita can instantly placate a parched tongue.
-Ever […]
+A simple icy fruit cocktail such as a citrus spiked Granita made using a Black 5 Cocktail Stirrer can …

 There are three top grades of beef to consider when choosing a steak or roast.
 Prime, Choice, and Select.
 The grades are based on the age of the cattle and the degree of marbling of fat.